-The NCEdCloud IAM Service supports three methods for implementing an authentication service for end users accessing multiple applications.
-All three follow the concept of using a single credential (username and password).
-From the user perspective, this could be "Single Sign-On" (SSO) or "Reduced Sign-On" (RSO), depending on the method used to provide the authentication integration.
+The NCEdCloud IAM Service will support three methods of implementing a simplified authentication service for end users accessing target application systems.
+The term "simplified authentication" refers to the concept that users won't have to keep track of multiple credentials when accessing the different target systems.
+From the end user perspective, this could be either a Single Sign-On (SSO) or Reduced Sign-On (RSO) experience, depending on the method used to provide the authentication integration.

 The term single logout (SLO) is the counter solution to SSO.
 For example, if you log in to five applications via SSO, you could log out of all sessions with a single logout link.
-The NCEdCloud IAM service provides a single logout capability for SAML-enabled target systems, but cannot enforce its implementation by all target systems.
-For example, if an end-user clicks on the single logout option of an application, it would log them out of all sessions that were accessed using SAML, assuming those applications supported single logout.
-However, only closing the browser itself can guarantee that all sessions are absolutely ended.
+The NCEdCloud IAM service will provide a single logout capability for SAML-enabled applications, but cannot enforce its implementation by all target systems.
+So if an end-user clicks on the single logout option of an application, it would log them out of all sessions that were accessed using SAML.
+Unfortunately, only closing the browser application itself can guarantee that all sessions are absolutely ended.

 2.1.
-SAML or OIDC Authentication
+SAML Authentication

 2.1.1.
-The first (and preferred) method for target system authentication integration is via SAML or OIDC.
-This method requires the target system to use a SAML / OIDC Service Provider (SP).
-Once integrated, the login page for every target system using SAML / OIDC will be the NCEdCloud IAM login page (branded to illustrate the use of the NCEdCloud Username and Password).
-The first application accessed will require the user to authenticate (via the IAM Service Login), however, each subsequent SAML / OIDC -enabled application the user accesses, will provide an SSO experience (no additional login required).
+The first (and preferred) method for target system authentication integration is via SAML.
+This method requires the target system to use a SAML Service Provider (SP).
+Once integrated, the login page for every target system using SAML will be the NCEdCloud IAM login page (branded to illustrate the use of the NCEdCloud Username and Password).
+The first application accessed will require the user to authenticate (via the IAM Service Login), however, each subsequent SAML-enabled application the user accesses will provide an SSO experience (no additional login required).